tjanczuk/arrjs/README.md

 ## Prerequisities

-- Windows, MacOS, *nix (tested on Windows 7 & 2008 Server, MacOS Lion, Ubuntu 11.10)
+- Windows, MacOS, or *nix (tested on Windows 7 & 2008 Server, MacOS Lion, Ubuntu 11.10)
 - [node.js v0.7.0 or greater](http://nodejs.org/dist/).
 MacOS and *nix may use earlier versions.
 - [MongoDB](http://www.mongodb.org/downloads).
 The database is used to store application metadata and must be accessible from all backends.